 NatureServe and UMass Boston

-In the winter of 2011, NatureServe and the University of Massachusetts Boston (departments of Biology, Environmental, Earth and Ocean Sciences, and Computer Science) entered into a Memorandum of Understanding to pursue a joint engagement in collaborative, interdisciplinary projects at the interface between biology, computer sciences, and other fields.
+In the winter of 2011, NatureServe and the University of Massachusetts Boston (the Biology and Computer Science departments and the School for the Environment) entered into a Memorandum of Understanding to pursue a joint engagement in collaborative, interdisciplinary projects at the interface between biology, computer sciences, and other fields.
 This partnership will capitalize on a number of key opportunities and potential synergies, including hands-on experience for undergraduates in the areas of applied biodiversity and bioinformatics sciences and access to NatureServe data for research students and faculty.
 As part of the agreement, NatureServe funds a half-time Graduate Research assistant.

 UMass Boston NatureServe staff work on a variety of projects.
 Many of these are described briefly below.
 We welcome your interest and conversation about possible collaborative ventures.

 Spring 2012 Graduate Students: Scott Morello and Uttam Shrestha

 2011-2012 Work Study Students: Ambara Adan, Christina Paris, Katrine Sinclair

 Integrated Taxonomic Information System (ITIS): ITIS (www.itis.gov) is a partnership of U.S. federal agencies that develops and maintains authoritative information on species names and classification.
 NatureServe has been working with the ITIS Data Development Team at the Smithsonian Institution to update the taxonomy of selected taxonomic groups.
 We are currently working on two projects with ITIS.
 One focuses on updates to mammal, bird, and beetle taxonomy.
 The other focuses on State Wildlife Action (SWAP) species that are not currently represented in the ITIS database.